palvisha13/ShopifyDataSciChallenge/index.md

 To determine the last name of the employee with the most orders, I can either determine which Employee ID is most frequent, and then the associated last name, or the employee last name that shows up the most often.

 Since there is a chance that some employees may have the same last name, I will determine the most frequenty EmployeeID and its associated last name.
+Of course, I could always check to see that all last names are unique to only one EmployeeID,